Tour type: Small Group

 Our next visit is the majestic Sphinx, which nestles nearby, and was uncovered completely only in the 1920s.
-In the afternoon we then drive south through towns and villages along the banks of the River Nile to Luxor where we check into our hotel.
+In the afternoon you'll have some free time to visit the Egyptian Museum of antiquities, home to the treasures of ancient Egypt.

-This is free to relax in your hotel, or perhaps take an optional tour to Luxor Museum, which has a beautifully displayed collection of ancient Egyptian artefacts and includes some very important and impressive specimens.
-There are also some items from the period after the end of Pharaonic times in Egypt.
-We then continue our drive south following the Nile to Aswan where we spend the night in a Nubian village staying in a local guesthouse.
+After our night onboard the overnight train, we arrive in Aswan where we spend the night in a Nubian village staying in a local guesthouse.
 The ancient region of Nubia comprised an area around the Nile in parts of present day southern Egypt and northern Sudan.
-Many descendants of the Nubian people still live around Aswan and during our stay we’ll see their colourful houses and can enjoy a typical meal this evening.
+Many descendants of the Nubian people still live around Aswan and during our stay we’ll see their colourful houses.

 Aswan - Nubian guesthouse